 Physical Demands of Course: Students and faculty will walk to many sites in urban areas.
-This often amounts to 5 - 10 miles per day.
-In addition, some of the hotels that the class stays in may not have elevators.
+This often amounts to 10 - 12 miles per day.
+In addition, some of the older hotels that the class stays in do not have elevators.
 Students and faculty may be required to climb as many as four flights of stairs.
 Some heat tolerance is necessary because many sites, restaurants, and hotels do not have air conditioning.